Vampire/command-framework/readme/README_template.md

 Additionally the bean has to be annotated with at least one [`@InPhase`][@InPhase JavaDoc] qualifier annotation, or it will simply not be used silently.
 The transformer will be called for each sub phase that is added with that annotation.

-There are also helper classes that can be used as super classes for own command context transformers, for example, a transformer that returns the mention string for the bot as command prefix if Javacord is used as the underlying message framework.
+There are also helper classes that can be used as super classes for custom command context transformers, for example, a transformer that returns the mention string for the bot as command prefix if Javacord is used as the underlying message framework.